Brazilian Democratic Movement: History

 Under military rule from 1965 to 1979, Brazil had a legally enforced two party system, with supporters of the regime gathered under the National Renewal Alliance Party (ARENA) umbrella, and the official opposition making up the MDB.
 Essentially, the MDB comprised nearly all of the Brazilian Labour Party and the main body of the Social Democratic Party.

 For much of the first decade-and-a-half of the military dictatorship, ARENA had large majorities in the federal and state legislatures, and the MDB was virtually powerless.
 Since the president was indirectly elected by Congress, ARENA's candidate—in practice, selected by the military high command—could not possibly be defeated.
 The MDB did not even put forward candidates in the first post-coup elections, in 1966 and 1969.
 While the MDB did put forward presidential candidates in 1974 and 1978, they were soundly defeated.

-From 1979 onwards, multipartyism was reintroduced to Brazil by the military government.
-A restricted number of parties were allowed and the two original parties were officially disbanded, with ARENA became officially known as the Democratic Social Party (PDS).
-Many of the MDB left into multiple new opposition parties such as the Democratic Labour Party (PDT), Brazilian Labour Party (PTB) and the Workers' Party (PT).
+Starting in 1979, multipartyism was reintroduced to Brazil by the military government.
+A restricted number of parties were allowed and the two original parties were officially disbanded, with ARENA became officially known as the Democratic Social Party.
+Many of the MDB left into multiple new opposition parties such as the Democratic Labour Party (PDT), Brazilian Labour Party (PTB), Brazilian Social Democracy Party (PSDB), and the Workers' Party (PT).
 Even though the country was redemocratizing, the military government sought to weaken the future successor of the MDB by demanding that new parties have "Party" on their official designations, thus forcing a rebranding.
 The group which remained reorganized the old MDB as the Brazilian Democratic Movement Party (Partido do Movimento Democrático Brasileiro; PMDB).

 The MDB had been a big tent party uniting nearly all of the opposition to the military dictatorship.
 As such, it harboured elements ranging across the political spectrum.
 PMDB had a similar character to its predecessor, including a range of politicians from conservatives such as José Sarney to liberals such as Pedro Simon, leftists like Roberto Requião, populists like Íris Resende, nationalists like Orestes Quércia and the former guerrilla movement MR-8.